January '92, the ABA USA celebrates its 15th. anniversary.

 November 21st.
 Mrs. Maria Lerma from Spain did send me a letter of concern.

 Maria Lerma, a young woman, active as a coach/manager for Spanish riders and more specific members of the Club Activo de BMX in Madrid - Spain, had very good ideas about what should be done to improve BMX at a national and international level.
 She worked hard to get the ideas through to people in the national organization.
 She found however a lot of political stuff on her way and finally said farewell to the sport of BMX, which is a shame.
-Why do they let people with the heart at the right spot and with good ideas just go like that!
-I don’t understand either.
+Why do they let people with the heart at the right spot and with good ideas just go like that.
+I don’t understand that.

 Remark GD: Maria, for whatever it means to you, you have done good work during your active period.
 It was not for nothing, you helped a lot of BMX’ers enjoying their sport.
 Without among other, YOU, there would not have been BMX today in Spain.
 Let me thank you for that!
 Thanks.

-November 22-30th.
-The UNIVERSITY of BMX trip to the greatest race on earth, the ABA GRAND NATIONAL in Oklahoma City - Oklahoma, USA presented by Odyssey & ATI.
+November 22-30th., the UNIVERSITY of BMX trip to the greatest race on earth, the ABA GRAND NATIONAL in Oklahoma City - Oklahoma, USA presented by Odyssey & ATI.

 Including the USA, 18 countries were represented at this race: Holland, Denmark, Austria, Germany, France, Brazil, Canada, England, Peru, Norway, Spain, Switzerland, Columbia, Mexico, Australia, Chile, New-Zealand and ofcourse the USA.
 Present from Europe among others were Carmin Falco, Dylan Clayton, Dale Holmes.
 Rob Bulten, Bas de Bever, Wolle Meijer, Daniel Herz, Thor Arne Dybdahl, Ken Meland, Yannick Rosset, Fuente, Mario Penn, Urs Kropf and Pieter Does.